Wisdom Tooth and Sore Throat: Is Your Sore Throat Actually from a Wisdom Tooth? Here’s How to Tell

 Wisdom Tooth Eruption or Impaction

-• Pain localised at the back of the mouth
+• Pain localized at the back of the mouth

 • Pressure at the back of the mouth or jaw